Jimmy Stewart Shows It's A Wonderful Life

 There absolutely is no question that "It's a Wonderful Life" is one of the finest films ever made, and Jimmy Stewart carried the whole thing on his own broad shoulders.
 What helps make it so sincere is that the people behind "It's a Wonderful Life" actually at one point lived the quaint, classical upbringing they portrayed on screen.
 Donna Reed, at Lionel Barrymore's instigation, actually showed that she knew how to milk a cow from her childhood on set.
 Jimmy Stewart was the son of a small hardware store owner, in which he had worked as a young man.
 There was a lot less pretence or "acting" in making this film than would ever be the case today.
 The attitudes and concerns addressed in "It's a Wonderful Life" will never be duplicated, because today some sarcasm or jokes or pontificating or mealy-mouthed equivocating would be inserted so that nobody would be seen as actually taking a stand about anything that could be challenged.
 Capra's genius was that he was unafraid to paint in vivid, stark blacks and whites, while leaving the greys for lesser filmmakers.
 If you want to look for something this film represents that has been lost, you can start right there, my friend.

 Everybody loves "It's a Wonderful Life," and with good reason.
-You owe it to yourself to see it some time.
+You owe it to yourself to see it over the holiday season.

 Below is the original trailer.